 - 7. When fluid overflows filter turn the oil filter clockwise until the rubber gasket contacts the filter adapter, then tighten the filter an additional 1/2 turn (Fig. 39). - 8.
 Clean up any spilled fluid. - 9.
-If there is no fluid, add fluid to reservoir aproximately a 1/4"(6mm) below the top of baffle. - 10.
 Start engine and let run for about two minutes to purge air from the system.
 Stop the engine and check for leaks.
-If one or both wheels will not drive, refer Bleeding Hydraulic System, page 50. - Check fluid level in hydraulic tank and add to raise level to cover top of baffle.
+If one or both wheels will not drive, refer Bleeding Hydraulic System, page 50. - Check fluid level in hydraulic tank and add to raise level to top of baffle.
 DO NOT OVER FILL.

 - 1. Hydraulic filter

-- Gasket
+- 2. Gasket

-- 3. Adapter
+- Adapter